nate-johnston/hmjstudiosllc.com/content/pricing.md

 send a digital bill via email with the lesson dates for the upcoming month as well as any book charges.
 For example, the September bill will be sent to each parent the last week of August.
 Payment will then be due by September 7th.
-I accept cash or checks.
+I accept cash, checks, or Zelle.
 Most banks offer a bill pay service that will allow you to send a check on the same date every month which is very convenient for all parties.
 I highly recommend using the auto check  service.